Skip to content

 where name = 'deployments';

-omni_kube.resources(group_version text, resource text)
+omni_kube.resources(group_version text, resource text[, label_selector text][, field_selector text])

 Retrieves the actual resource instances from the Kubernetes API.